cxw42/wren-vala/README.md

 - Code coverage of the test suite: run `./coverage.sh`, then open `wren-vala-coverage/index.html` in a Web browser.
 Requires gcov(1) and lcov(1).
+  - Note: You can't run `make distcheck` if you're configured for coverage.
+Just re-run `./configure` to go back to non-coverage mode.
 - Documentation: run `make html`, then open `doc/valadoc/index.html` in a Web browser.